ane/ane.github.io/_posts/2015-1-1-side-effects-of-functional-programming.markdown

 Functional programming empowers programmers to think differently.
-It forces programmers to conceptualize programs as declarations of certain assertions, while imperative programming makes the programmer a foreman of a control flow, instead of fundamentally be the designer of a problem, and to be the one to build its solution.
+It forces programmers to conceptualize programs as declarations of certain assertions, while imperative programming makes the programmer a foreman of a control flow.

 The fact that everything is an expression, the objective of a function is *always* to return a value, iterations are *mappings* from a source